-If a Competent Person - Energy is required, he or she must indicate acceptance of responsibility for energy-related duties, by completing and signing Form 2.
-This includes a declaration that he or she has the qualifications, experience and contextual knowledge necessary to undertake such work.
+If a Competent Person - Energy is required, he or she must indicate acceptance of responsibility for energy-related duties by completing and signing Form 2.
 Based on this declaration, the local authority has to approve the Competent Person - Energy as fit to prepare the application.
-It is the local authority's prerogative to require that applicants undergo some form of training; and some, eg the City of Cape Town, require that the professional be listed on the Building Control website (www.buildingcontrol.co.za) as having attended an appropriate training course.
-The property owner and Competent Person must sign this form and it must be submitted to the Building Control Officer, along with the plans.
+The homeowner and Competent Person must sign this form and it must be submitted to the Building Control Officer, along with the plans.